 Walking around the island is very easy.
 It’s flat and strolling the main part of the island takes about 30 minutes without stops.

-There may be only a couple hours or less between the incoming and outgoing ferry, which leaves just enough time to walk about and have lunch.
-Most visitors have lunch first, and walkabout second, so there’s a big restaurant rush right off the ferry.
+There may be only a couple of hours or less between the incoming and outgoing ferry, which leaves just enough time to walk about and have lunch.
+Most visitors have lunch first and walk about second, so there’s a big restaurant rush right off the ferry.

 The gorgeous natural beach has sparkling off-white sand due to quartz rock in the area.
 The water is a transparent blue-green.

-Unfortunately, if you take the ferry, you have choices to make.
-You don’t have enough time to sit down for lunch, tour the sites and lay on the beach.
+If you take the ferry, you have choices to make.
+You don’t have enough time to sit down for lunch, tour the sites, and lay on the beach.
 Set your priorities before you go, and pack a suit if the beach is a priority.

 But be aware there are no facilities at this beach.
-Wear the swimsuit.
+You can change in the ferry restroom, the History History Museum when you get there, or simply wear your swimsuit.